IBM-Cloud/terraform-provider-ibm/website/docs/r/cos_bucket_object_lock_configuration.html.markdown

 ---

 # ibm_cos_bucket_object_lock_configuration
 Provides an  Object Lock configuration resource.
 This resource is used to configure a default retention period for objects placed in the specified bucket.
 To enable Object Lock for a new bucket see [ibm_cos_bucket](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/cos_bucket).
+To configure legal hold and retention period on an object please refer [ibm_cos_bucket_object](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/cm_object).